VO2max: Its Role in Running and How to Improve It

 4. Fitness and training

 VO2max is unique to each individual and based on your genetic background.
-Average athletes may have a VO2max that is between 35 and 45.
+Average athletes may have a VO2max between 35 and 45.
 It is possible to increase your VO2max but not by much.
-Healthy people, who train with a structured training program to improve their endurance, can expect to improve their VO2max at any age.
+Healthy people, who train with a structured training program, may be ale to improve their VO2max at any age.
 The increase in VO2max is approximately 10% – 15% from the base or initial value of a reasonably trained athlete.
-This percentage increase happens irrespective of how young or old you are when you start training.
+This percentage increase happens irrespective of the age at which you start training.

 How do you measure or calculate your VO2max?